EvHaus/doby-grid/README.md

 Additionally, there are several other key differences.
 Doby Grid will:

-- supports all SlickGrid features with easily configured options
 - supports variable row heights
 - has additional events required for tight integration
 - provides a way to interact with cell and row DOM elements without compromising on performance